inspircd/docs/docs/3/installation/debian.md

 ### What systems are supported by this package?

-This package can be installed on all x86-64 systems running Debian 10 (Buster) and 11 (Bullseye).
+This package can be installed on all x86-64 systems running Debian 10 (Buster), 11 (Bullseye), and 12 (Bookworm).

 ### How do I install this package?